gcampbe95/Eng3/README.md

 **[Microphone Stand](https://cvilleschools.onshape.com/documents/8eb82d73cc4fa6640671ace5/w/397bd0e03217ea07a1ef3425/e/2320be1be3ec06c89c7b93eb)**

 ### Reflection
 For this model, I wanted to focus on efficiency and accuracy in preparation for the Onshape certification.
+Keeping the part studio true to what an assembly would look like was one of my main takeaways from the multipart cylinder, and saved me a lot of time on this model--I could drop it right into the assembly and add fasteners, and had I needed to edit in context nothing would be misaligned.
+I also tried to take as few extraneous actions as possible in service of editing ease, and was overall successful on that front.